d4rkr00t/aik/README.md

 ### Run web server with a JavaScript file

-Start playing around with new ideas is as simple as running a single command in your terminal:
+To start experimenting with new ideas is as simple as running a single command in your terminal:

 ```sh
 aik index.js